vmwshop/tutorials/openrefine.md

 - Computer with an internet browser and internet connection
 - A dataset - ideally something on the larger size (i.e. tens or hundreds of thousands of data points)
     - We have prepared **[this dataset](https://raw.githubusercontent.com/janethaler/dsamtools/master/Allegheny%20County%20Dog%20Licenses.csv)** for this tutorial
-        - Click the "this dataset" link above
+        - Right click the "this dataset" link above and select "Open in New Tab"
         - On the webpage that opens, right click and select "Save As"
         - Save the .csv file somewhere you can easily access it again when it's time to upload it
     - Your own data can be uploaded as a file in many different formats (csv, json, wiki, xls, etc.), pulled from a webpage, or even copy/pasted as text